Callino/iqcashnow/README.md

 - payment_iqcashnow (Base module)
 - pos_iqcashnow (POS integration for crypto currency)
 - website_iqcashnow (E-Commerce integration, offer crypto currency payments for your customers)

+Following modules will be available in the next time
 - invoice_iqcashnow (Your invoices can get paid using crypto currency)

 IQCashnow takes over the entire process handling, and is available in the SEPA region.